Produce

 1

-Wash bok choy thoroughly under running water before eating or cooking to remove dirt and potential contaminants.
+Wash bok choy thoroughly under cool running water just before use to remove any dirt or debris.

 2